 If you have been following our series on developer marketing you should have a good idea about what developer marketing is, and how to create content for developers.
-The next question that often follows is, “Where and how can I find these developers?”
+The next question that often follows is, “what are the best channels for engaging with developers and how can I find the right developers?”

 All of the channels typically used in B2B marketing, such as email, SEO, and events should be considered and leveraged in business to developer (B2D) marketing too.
 However, when we talk about developer marketing channels, it’s communities and publication sites where you want to focus.
 Developer marketing channels are places where peer-to-peer conversations and true engagement takes place.
 Think of these as “watering holes” where developers can meet up to work through specific issues, recommend products, and pose questions to fellow devs.
 Publisher sites such as a CNET, are not ideal developer marketing channels due to the broad audience focus and wide-range of non-technical content; while a source for generating initial awareness, most developers would only superficially consume assets in this space.